1. Axial or Longitudinal Position

 Electric field intensity due to a point charge

-E ∝ 1/r²
+E ∝ 1 /r²

-Electric field intensity due to an electric dipole
+Electric field intensity due to electric dipole

 E ∝ 1/r³